 Description The names of all user defined subbasins in the current model, expressed as strings. Туре LIST {STRING} Arguments none Evaluation The function first retrieves a list of all defined subbasins in the model, then filters out any automatic subbasins (object type basins generated by RiverWare).
-Comments If there are no user defined subbasins in the model, this function evaluates to an empty list.
+Comments If there are no user of list.
+If there are no user defined subbasins in the model, this function evaluates to an empty